naujforero/naujforero/README.md

 - 👋 Hi, I’m @naujforero
 - 👀 I’m interested in learning about data stuff.
-I'm exploring python and wanna start a data engineering path.
 - 🌱 I'm exploring python and wanna start a data engineering path.
 - 📫 How to reach me: We're just for an email distance.
 Don't hessitate to mail me (naujforero@gmail.com)
 - 😄 Pronouns: ...